dargmuesli/PowerShell-Lib/Docs/Install-App.md

 ## SYNTAX

 ```
-Install-App [-InstallerPath] <String> [<CommonParameters>]
+Install-App [-InstallerPath] <String>
 ```

 ## DESCRIPTION
-The "Install-App" cmdlet starts an type-dependent installer and waits for it's completion.
+The "Install-App" cmdlet starts an type-dependent installer and waits for its completion.

 ## EXAMPLES